n7tae/mspot/README.md

 The robotic voice prompts currently being used are generated from a rather old open-source program, *espeak*.
 The first time you hear it, it might be a little difficult to understand.
 For example, the first time you hear espeak say "hotel", it may be hard to recognize.
 However, it gets much easier with repetition.
 However, if you are interested in recording your own voice messages or want to re-record messages in a different language, see the related [M17AudioTools](https://github.com/n7tae/M17AudioTools) repo.
 These are the tools used to create the *mspot* voice messages.

+## License

+This software is published using the GNU GPU, Version 2.
+Please see the enclosed `LICENSE` file for details.

 ## Finally

+There is still a lot of work to do before it will be really useful to my target audience.

+73 de N7TAE